tricker7272/7onez/README.md

+Credits to: AdityaGans2542 & Oshekher
+Fixed by: Hieupc

 <img src="https://i.imgur.com/djAquTl.png" align="center">

 > Press the Fork button to create a Free RDP 6 hours with 2CPU 7GB RAM 256 SSD (For Smartphones, Please Use Desktop Mode).